francescoferraioli/resume/README.md

 - `bin/open`
 It will open the output in your default browser.

+- `bin/watch`
+It will watch for changes in your `src` and run the build again.

 ## build

 Contains TypeScript files that are called by the `bin/build` script to undertake the build.